Fall of the Fascist regime in Italy: Loss of Tunis

-The landing in Sicily
+Landing in Sicily

 On the night of 10 July the Allies landed in Sicily.
 Despite expecting the invasion, the Italian forces were overwhelmed after initial resistance, and like Augusta (the island's most fortified stronghold), they collapsed without fighting.
 Within days, it became apparent that Sicily was going to be lost.
 On 16 July, Bastianini went to Palazzo Venezia (the Duce's seat) to show Mussolini a telegram to be sent to Hitler where he reproached the Germans for not sending reinforcements.
 After the Duce's approval, the undersecretary asked for authorization to establish contacts with the Allies.
 Mussolini agreed, under the condition of not being directly involved.
 The secret emissary was the Vatican banker, Giovanni Fummi, who was supposed to reach London via Madrid or Lisbon.
 On the same evening, Bastianini crossed the Tiber to meet Cardinal Maglione, Vatican Secretary of State, who received a document explaining the Italian position about a possible unilateral exit from the war.